shubham-naithani/devbhoomi-opticals-be/docs/STAFF_GUIDE.md

 ## Checking Inventory

 Go to **Inventory** to browse products.
 You can search by name, brand, SKU, or barcode, and filter by category/gender/frame shape.
 As staff, you can **view** stock levels and details but can't edit prices or add/remove products — that's admin-only.
+Each item also shows whether it's **Active** or **Hidden** (discontinued) — this is view-only for staff.
+A Hidden item can still be looked up (e.g. in Quick Price Check) but cannot be added to a new order.

 ---